browserengineering/book/book/animations.md

 Now suppose we want to animate opacity on the blue square, and so allocate a `skia.Surface` and GPU texture for it.
 But we don't want to animate the green square, so it draws into the root surface (and does not receive a change of opacity, of course).
-Which will cause the blue to draw on top of the green.
+Which will cause the blue to draw on top of the green, because the blue-square surface draws after the root surface.
+Oops!
-Oops.

-To fix this bug, we'll have to put the green rectangle into its own `skia.Surface`, whether we like it or not.
+To fix this bug, we'll have to put the green rectangle into its own `skia.Surface` (whether we like it or not).
 This situation is called an *overlap reason* for compositing, and is a major complication (and potential source of extra memory use and slowdown) faced by all real browsers.

 Let's fix the compositing algorithm to take into account overlap.
+It turns out to be not that hard---when considering where to put a paint chunk, check if it overlaps with an animated `CompositedLayer`.
+If so, start a new `CompositedLayer` that has an overlap reason for compositing.

 The change to `composite` will be only a few lines code an an `elif` to check if the current paint chunk overlaps another `CompositedLayer` in the list that needs to be animated.